 KPIs of Sales Focused Content Marketing

 - Quality of leads / closing %.
-Put another way¦ how many tire kickers are getting on calls with your sales reps?
+Put another way, how many tire kickers are getting on calls with your sales reps?
 How many buyers?
 When leads read some of your content prior to a sales call, they will be more educated about what your company can and can’t offer.
-We’ve seen this at Content Pros recently when we rolled out our new FAQs page which addressed a lot of the common questions we get from our potential customers.
+We’ve seen this at Content Pros recently when we rolled out our new FAQs page which addressed a lot of the common questions we hear.
 If you want a harder KPI than quality of leads, use closing percentage instead.
 Measure your sales reps’ closing rates before and after you start using content marketing.

 - Length of average sales cycle.
 If leads are reading your posts and getting value out of them, they will feel more trust towards you.
 Assuming you are choosing the right leads in the first place, this should cause your average sale to happen more quickly.
-B2B SaaS sales cycles are relatively short already, but good content marketing should make those sales happen even more quickly.
+B2B sales cycles are relatively long, but good content marketing should make those sales happen even more quickly.

-Content Marketing Purpose #2: Generating More Leads By Attracting Customers’ Attention
+Content Marketing ROI #2: Generate More Leads By Attracting Customers’ Attention

 Benefits of Lead Generation Content Marketing